davemorrissey/subsampling-scale-image-view/README.md

 ## Extending functionality

 Take a look at the sample app for a simple implementation showing the view in a `ViewPager` with an `OnClickListener` and an `OnLongClickListener`.
 I'll add more examples to this soon.

+## About

+Copyright 2014 David Morrissey, and licensed under the Apache License, Version 2.0.
+No attribution is necessary but it's very much appreciated.
+Star this project to show your gratitude.

+This project started life as a way of showing very large images (e.g. a large building floor plan) with gestures to pan and zoom, with support for extensions that showed overlays (location pins, annotations) aligned with the image.
+It's grown massively, but for the moment I am keeping everything in one class to prevent subclasses and extensions breaking the assumptions (or violating invariants) on which the class depends.